 Archon is our finding aid database.
 You may search all finding aids by using the top left search bar or you may browse finding aids by repository by selecting Special Collections, Heritage Protocol or Pepper Library and then browsing by title.

-islandora is FSU's Digital Collections repository.
+Islandora is FSU's Digital Library repository.
 Here, you have several options for searching.
 You can use the top search bar to search all collections or within a certain collection.
 This drop down menu will change as you enter collections by limiting itself to the collection you are in and the collections directly under and above.

 If you are having trouble locating materials, staff are available by phone at (850) 644-3271 or email during weekdays between 9:00 AM and 6:00 PM.
 Please contact us for further information by the channels listed above or by stopping by Special Collections during our research hours.
 Telephone, email, and mail inquiries are welcome.